baldurk/renderdoc/docs/window/texture_viewer.rst

   Right clicking on this button will cause it to always auto-fit until you disable this. ie. when you move to another event or another texture, the range will be auto-fit again.
 This is useful if jumping between events or textures where the visible ranges are very different.

-* |UndoArrow| **Reset** - Simply resets the range back to the default of [0, 1] - useful for resetting after changing to a new texture where the range settings aren't applicable.
+* |arrow_undo| **Reset** - Simply resets the range back to the default of [0, 1] - useful for resetting after changing to a new texture where the range settings aren't applicable.

 * |chart_curve| **Histogram** - This is a toggle switch.
 When enabled it will change the thin bar of the range control into a thicker bar that contains a range-value histogram, showing the distribution of values.